Posted by Drew Melendy on Oct 7, 2019 3:15:00 PM

 The bars on barcodes contain a variety of information about each product.
 This information includes the SKU numbers, size, and color variants.

-Top retailers use barcodes because when scanned, this information is translated to their inventory and order management software, giving them full control over every aspect of both.
-Here are the main benefits they get from barcoding.
+Top retailers use barcodes because when scanned, this information is translated to their inventory and order management software.
+Here are the main benefits they get from doing this.

 Manual data entry is a time suck that requires a lot of human resources.
 Your employees have better things to do than count inventory all day.